EthanFrancisco/BotHudson/README.md

 Line follower and Sumo mobots for ASICUP Competition.

 # Introduction
 Line follower mobot is a mobile robot that can detect and follow the line drawn on the floor.
 Sumobot is a sport in which two robots attempt to push each other out of a circle (in a similar fashion to the sport of sumo).
-It is designed for competing in ASICUP (Agility, Strength, Intelligence) which is takes place annualy at the University of the East - Caloocan that is open to any major courses with maximum of 4 members while the mobots are limited to the dimensions 15 cm x 15 cm x 15 cm, with maximum weight of 3 kgs.
+It is designed for competing in ASICUP (Agility, Strength, Intelligence) which is takes place annualy at the University of the East - Caloocan that is open to any major courses with maximum of 4 members while the mobots are limited to the dimensions 20 cm x 20 cm x 20 cm (2024); 15 cm x 15 cm x 15 cm (2023), with maximum weight of 1.5 kgs (2024); 3 kgs (2023).
 Both of the Line follower and Sumobot are fully tunable for every competition they may take part.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/69707914/235178001-e73297c8-888e-413a-9ebc-ebc72bcb7b5f.png" alt="BotHudson Line Follower and SumoBot" width="500">